processmining-in-logistics/psm/docs/repairing_event_logs.md

 Execute `start_psm.cmd` to run the PSM and open `open_me.xes` to open the provided logs.
 The logs must be in the same directory as the binaries.

-*Click on the Fig. below to watch the BHS simulation model animation* [![The visualization of the BHS simulation model](/docs/figures/sim_model.png)](https://www.youtube.com/watch?v=O0_tjfRInFo&feature=youtu.be)
+*Click the figure below to watch the BHS simulation model animation* [![The visualization of the BHS simulation model](/docs/figures/sim_model.png)](https://www.youtube.com/watch?v=O0_tjfRInFo&feature=youtu.be)

 ## Simulation Model of Baggage Handling System